 |Item price 4||$0.06||$0.06||$0.30||$0.36||$0.29||$0.33||$0.17||$0.27||$0.01||$0.05|

 Table.
 1: This table lists various average costs per unit of different disposable foodware products.
 It is important to note that there are many products on the market, and prices may be susceptible to change.
 Often times bulk orders through suppliers result in a lower price/unit cost, so actual costs may be lower than those listed here.

 Polylactic acid or PLA is a plastic material made from plants instead of traditional petroleum-based plastics.
 If certified compostable, this material can only be composed in a commercial composting facility with high heat and processing.
 Unfortunately, no such facility exists within Humboldt County.
 When these PLA foodware products get into the natural environment like our creeks and oceans they act like traditional petroleum-based plastic.

 The City of Arcata will annually exempt specific disposable foodware products that do not yet have a fiber-based alternative on the market.
-A list of exempted items will be made available here for viewing within the next few months.
+Any non-conforming foodware types must be recyclable in the City of Arcata.
+Current exemptions are listed here: